 pict = w.Picture(10, 10, 200, 300)

 The Aero theme uses visual effects like translucency and image overlaying that decrease the quality of image comparison.
-Besides, window images taken by TestComplete may include a useless frame around the window.
-The described issue is caused by the specifics of the operating system’s Desktop Window Manager (DWM) component that is responsible for screen rendering.
+In addition, screenshots of application windows captured by TestComplete may include a redundant frame around the window.
+This is caused by the operating system Desktop Window Manager (DWM) component that affects the screen rendering.
 See Capturing Images When the Aero UI Theme Is Active for more information.

 For instance, the first of the images below contains the alpha channel.
 When it is compared against the second image, TestComplete considers the two images to be identical: